Meet the governors

-Teresa has a 14 year old son at Oak Lodge.
+Teresa has a son at Oak Lodge.
 In the past Teresa worked in a school office and Teresa really enjoys being a governor and helping this wonderful school carry on moving forward.

-Teresa’s focus is on the School’s Arts program.
+Teresa’s focus is on the School’s Arts programme.